shaoweigege/PHP-Blog-Comments-Images/README.md

 ### PHP-Blog-Comments-Images
-Blogger which supports Comments ans Images submission.
+Blogger which supports Comments and Images submission.
 SQLite or MySQL database through PDO.